Ties van de Ven

 Monads explained

 Functional programming terminology can be quite intimidating, but it does not have to be.
 Learning this terminology actually helped me in becoming a better problem solver, and therefor better at programming (in any language).
 In this talk we will go into what all these fancy words like monad, monoid, functor etc. actually mean.
-We will go into a bit of theory (but not as far as category theory), and there will be a strong focus on practical everyday examples.
+We will go into a bit of theory but there will be no mathematics, and there will be a strong focus on practical everyday examples in Java.
 After this talk you will see that you have been using monads all along, know why the Java Optional is not a monad, and your abstract thinking skills will level up.

 Effective problem solving